 People involved in a data breach that has resulted in differing levels of financial loss or emotional harm, can still make a group action case.
 And now, people who have had their data breached in a mass privacy violation, but who have not experienced any harm (e.g. having their email address stolen), can join a representative action.

 In representative actions, one solicitor will represent all clients.
-Because of their unique experience in data breach group actions, we expect that Hayes Connor will be appointed as the representative in many future cases.
+Because of their unique experience in data breach group actions.

 Individual data breach cases

 The ability to claim compensation for individual personal data breaches still exists (for example, where a bank has posted your financial statement to the wrong address).
 But now, you can claim compensation even if you haven’t suffered because of the breach.

 How will you know if you can make a data breach compensation claim?

 Since the introduction of the General Data Protection Regulation (GDPR), any organisation that processes your personal data MUST let you know if it has been breached.
 And, once you have been told about any violation, you can make a claim.
 You can also report any suspected data breaches to the ICO.

 How do CWU Members make a data breach claim?

 - If you want to make a data breach claim, contact CWU Legal Services who will forward your details via a secure portal direct to Keller Postman UK who will advise you on whether you have a valid claim, answer any questions you might have and go through your options with you.